swashata/wca-wpackio-2018-talk/script.md

 Imaging yourself in a scenario where you are developing in a language that requires to compile itself.
-So for every changes you make, you have compile it, run it against the newly compiled source and check the development.
+So for every changes you make, you have compile it, run it against the newly compiled source and check the output.

 When we, WordPress developers are creating a plugin or a theme, how often do we find ourselves changing a javascript, PHP or a CSS file and then refreshing